How to Add a Column to a Matrix in R: A Guide Incl. Adding Names

 Our journey will then lead us to the significance of column names.
 This section highlights the importance of naming columns and provides instructions on effectively assigning these names, ensuring clarity and organization.

-To consolidate our knowledge, we will dive into real-world applications.
+To deepen our knowledge, we will have a look at real-world applications.
 Through practical examples, we will illustrate the process of adding columns, including examples from cognitive psychology research and hearing science measurements, to emphasize the versatility of these techniques in various fields.

 Lastly, advanced techniques like reshaping and transposing matrices will be explored.
 These skills can be invaluable when dealing with complex data structures and analysis.